 The ability to provide seniors with medication reminders, significantly improving their health outcomes.
-Approximately 30 percent of those aged 65+ who are admitted to the hospital is the result of failing to take their medications and 40 percent of those who find themselves in a nursing home are those who cannot manage their own medications at home.
+Approximately 30 percent of those aged 65+ who are admitted to the hospital.
+This is the result of failing to take their medications.
+In this 40 percent of those who find themselves in a nursing home.
+They were those who cannot manage their own medications at home.

-Per the Public Health Agency of Canada, one-third of Canadian adults over the age of 65 suffer from falls, which are the leading cause of death by injury for the elderly.
-We provide a way for seniors to summon help in the event of a fall or any other type of emergency.
+Per the Public Health Agency of Canada, one-third of Canadian adults over the age of 65 suffer from falls.
+Which are the leading cause of death by injury for the elderly.
+We provide a way for seniors to summon help in the event of a fall or any other emergency.
 This rapid response has been proven to reduce the extent of injuries, illnesses, and their long-term complications.

-Our SafetyChoice® system can be used to monitor the whereabouts of a family member with a history of wandering as a direct result of Alzheimer’s disease or dementia.
+Our SafetyChoice® system can be used to monitor the whereabouts of a family member.
+Who has a history of wandering as a direct result of Alzheimer’s disease or dementia.
 The latest information from the Alzheimer’s Society of Canada shows that 1 out of 6 Canadians suffering from Alzheimer’s or dementia-related mental illnesses will experience at least one incidence of wandering each year, putting them at risk of becoming lost, endangering their health and safety.
-Records indicate some 50 percent of seniors who wander and are not found within 24 hours will most likely suffer serious injury or die.
+Records indicate some 50 percent of seniors who wander and are not found within 24 hours.
+Also they will most likely suffer serious injury or die.